BJSanja/My-DevOps-Engineer-Journey-with-AWS/README.md

 I want to become a successful DevOps engineer:sparkling_heart:

-In this path  will equip me with the key concepts and technical know-how to build your skills and knowledge of DevOps practices, tools and technologies and prepare me for an entry-level role in Software Engineering.
+In this path  will equip me with the key concepts and technical know-how to build my skills and knowledge of DevOps practices, tools and technologies and prepare me for an entry-level role in Software Engineering.

 To achieve this goal I follow two courses,:bookmark_tabs: